BenyH/Shield.Docs/docs/evaluationguide/postinstallationsteps.rst

 ===================
 After installing Ericom Shield, the system is ready to use.
 In order to start browsing securely using Ericom Shield, the Browsing Traffic should be sent to the Ericom HTTP proxy.

-For information on how to integrate Ericom Shield with an existing proxy server, see the “Ericom Shield Deployment Guide”.
+For information on how to integrate Ericom Shield with an existing proxy server, see the `Ericom Shield Deployment Guide <../deploymentguide/postinstallationsteps.html>`_.

 Using the EricomShield Service
 ==============================